 This Jamaican Rice and Peas Recipe is the BEST quintessential and authentic Caribbean side with perfectly fluffed rice and delicious red beans with a hint of coconut flavor and spices galore.
-It is the perfect accompaniment to Jamaican Brown Stew Chicken, Jerk Chicken and plantains.
+It is the perfect accompaniment to Jamaican Brown Stew Chicken, Jamaican Jerk Chicken and Fried plantains.

 No matter your choice of cuisine, which cookbook you pick up or what restaurant you choose to dine in it’s almost guaranteed that rice will eventually come into play.
 Every culture knows its versions of rice dishes that are made unique with mix-ins or spices.
 Even the starter base of rice is vast in choices: brown, basmati, jasmine, long grain or even a cauliflower imitation.
 Over the thousands of years of rice’s existence it has managed to engrain itself (pun intended) in our diets.
 Cheap, readily available and versatile, rice can always bend to the needs of your dish and add the substance our meals need.

 I grew up eating rice on a regular basis because it was made as an accompaniment to my mama’s Smothered Chicken and Smothered Pork Chops or whatever my mother’s choice of protein was for the day.
 I never truly appreciated the balance rice provided our meals until I became an adult and realized how essential it was.
 Nowadays, I still love to make rice and enjoy it with whatever saucy concoction is cooking up in the crock pot or dutch oven.